Home Compare HIG vs ZURN.SW

 Price setup map for HIG and ZURN.SW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer HIGZURN.SW Relative valuation Structural strength

-Zurich Insurance Group AG occupies the cheaper side of the setup map, although The Hartford Insurance Group, Inc. still holds the stronger structural profile.
+Zurich Insurance Group AG is cheaper, but The Hartford Insurance Group, Inc. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.